CumulusNetworks/docs/content/guides/nsxt.md

 {{%/notice %}}

+{{%notice info%}}

+As this guide shows how to handle the virtualized traffic only, all configuration examples are based on the `default` VRF.
+In many cases, different VMware networks (traffic types) will be separated by different VRFs (e.g. Mgmt. network in `vrfX` and TEP network in `vrfY`).
+In this case, you should create custom VRFs for each, insert the SVIs into them and make the needed [BGP Underlay Network Configuration](http://localhost:1313/guides/nsxt/#bgp-underlay-network-configuration).

+Check out [Virtual Routing and Forwarding - VRF](https://docs.nvidia.com/networking-ethernet-software/cumulus-linux-52/Layer-3/VRFs/Virtual-Routing-and-Forwarding-VRF/) documentation and its [BGP](https://docs.nvidia.com/networking-ethernet-software/cumulus-linux-52/Layer-3/VRFs/Virtual-Routing-and-Forwarding-VRF/#bgp) section for more information.

+{{%/notice %}}

 The VLAN ID is a local parameter and not shared between the hypervisors.
 For deployment simplicity, use the same VLAN ID for all TEP devices used in across racks.
+We use `VLAN 100` for our deploymet.

 {{< tabs "101231231210 ">}}
 {{< tab " leaf01 ">}}